Adult Cup and Team Events

 Each year USTA Eastern and USTA National provide opportunities for players to benchmark their ability level through a series of regional and national team competitions.
 These events are some of the most historically prestigious and longest running team-based competitions in the nation.
 The USTA’s most illustrious team event, the Davis Cup, began as an Intersectional competition between top level teams of East coast players versus West coast players.

 The location of each cup rotates on an annual basis amongst the participating sections.
-ADVERTISEMENT The respective section not only hosts competition but also a welcome dinner and reception.
+The respective section not only hosts competition but also a welcome dinner and reception.
 Some competitions may be local with nominal expense to the player.
 Other events may require travel and lodging.
-Players may have to absorb some part of their individual expense in order to participate.
-USTA Eastern provides a stipend to help meet these expenses and the host section makes every effort to provide as many amenities as possible.

 Certain Intersectional events will count toward a National ranking.